Symplectic resolution of orbifolds with homogeneous isotropy: Introduction

 \begin{theorem} Let $(X, \o)$ be a symplectic orbifold with isotropy set consisting of disjoint homogeneous isotropy subsets.
 Then there exists a symplectic manifold $(\tilde{X}, \tilde{\o})$ and a smooth map $b: (\tilde{X},\tilde{\o}) \to (X,\o)$ which is a symplectomorphism outside an arbitrarily small neighborhood of the isotropy set of $X$. \end{theorem}

 We conclude the paper with some examples in which Theorem \ref{thm:main-thm} applies.

+\textbf{Note.} In the current version v3 we have corrected a small technical error of v2 where the singularity of the orbifold symplectic form $\o_F$ at the origin was not handled correctly.
+To solve it, we have interpolated $\o_F$ with $0$ near the singularity in a suitable way.
+Some extra minor modifications have been made along the way, mainly notational issues.

 \textbf{Acknowledgements.} We are grateful to Fran Presas for useful conversations.
-We thank the referee for carefully reading the manuscript and giving us suggestions.
-The authors were partially supported by Project MINECO (Spain) MTM2015-63612-P. The second author acknowledges financial support by the International PhD program La Caixa-Severo Ochoa.
+We also thank Luc\'ia Mart\'in-Merch\'an for pointing out a gap in the previous version v2 and for her careful reading of the current version v3.
+The authors were partially supported by Project MICINN (Spain) MTM2010-17389.
+The second author acknowledges financial support by the International PhD program La Caixa-Severo Ochoa.